IreneRukumbuzi/e-invoice/README.md

     ```

 ## Usage
-1. Open your web browser and navigate to `http://localhost:8080`.
+1. Open Postman or insomnia and Add the baseurl in the env `http://localhost:8080`.
 2. To access the auth endpoints, add ```/auth/register``` for signup and ```/auth/login``` for login
 3. To access the invoices endpoints, add ```/invoices```, use these methods: ```GET``` to get all, ```POST``` to create an invoice, ```DELETE``` to delete an invoice and ```PUT``` to update, remember to provide the token in the Authorization paramater like this: ```bearer ${token}```